keras-team/keras-io/examples/vision/md/image_classification_efficientnet_fine_tuning.md

 a shortcut from the first layer to the last layer for each block.
 Not respecting blocks also significantly harms the final performance.

-Some other tips for utilizing EfficientNet
+Some other tips for utilizing EfficientNet:

 - Larger variants of EfficientNet do not guarantee improved performance, especially for tasks with less data or fewer classes.
 In such a case, the larger variant of EfficientNet chosen, the harder it is to tune hyperparameters.